testuko/SMHPlus-Guide/docs/guide/skinconfig/CharacterConfig.md

 -----------------------------------
 You can use this file to set some special effects for your character.

 These settings are located in a new config file.
-Create the new config file at the path: "../Gameplay/[ID's rootPath]/skinConfig/CharacterConfig.yaml"
+Create the new config file at the path: <br>
+`../Gameplay/[ID's rootPath]/skinConfig/CharacterConfig.yaml`

 Here is a skeleton of that new config file.
 Each of the fields will be explained below.